To add content, ask questions.

 - Formal Greetings

-Formal greetings in German, including common phrases and vocabulary for polite introductions and conversations.
+Formal greetings in German, including polite phrases for starting and ending conversations.

 - Informal Greetings